SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 The configuration snapshot will be deleted from the configuration snapshot repository.

-#### To retrieve a current snapshot from a device
+#### To retrieve and apply a configuration snapshot

-In addition to adding configurations from a file you can also add configurations by retrieving them from a device.
+In this section you can see how to retrieve and apply a configuration snapshot to devices which do not support multiple configuration types.

 In order to retrieve a current configuration snapshot from a device, follow these steps: